evolution/wordpress/docs/TUTORIAL-NEW.md

 ### What now?

 As you continue to develop your site, you'll want to commit and push future changes (including adding themes and plugins) to your git remote.
-Sending newly committed changes to your remote needs only another deployment.
+Sending said committed changes to your remote environment is as simple as another deployment.

-As you add content and uploaded files in Wordpress itself, you can send it to your remote with another sync up.
+As you add content and uploaded files in Wordpress itself, you can send them between your local and remote with another sync.